-The Building Officials Association of Texas (BOAT) will present the following annual awards and scholarships at their 2019 Annual Conference on Thursday, August 8, in Montgomery, Texas.
+The Building Officials Association of Texas (BOAT) will present the following annual awards and scholarships at their 2020 Annual Conference on Thursday, August 13, in Georgetown, Texas.

 Building Official of the Year (Jim Whatley Award)